Operator algebras and representations from commuting semigroup actions: INTRODUCTION

 The description of the C$^*$-envelope in Theorem~\ref{t:cstarenv} also yields some information about the left regular representations $\pi$ and the (left regular) orbit representations $\rho$.
 We are able to show that the representations $\pi$ are Shilov, and that the left regular orbit representations have a Shilov resolution.

 We should comment on the relation of our results with those of \cite{DK:multivariate}.
-They consider actions of the free semigroup on $n$-generators (for a fixed $n \in \bbN$), whereas our semigroups are abelian.
+They consider actions of the free semigroup on $n$-generators (for fixed $n \in \bbN$), whereas the semigroups we consider are abelian.
 Even though we do not deal with specific examples of dynamical systems in this paper, it is also worth noting that there are actions which fall within our context which are not homomorphic images of free finitely generated semigroups: in \cite{Peters:semigroup}, Example 5, there is an action of the semigroup of non-negative dyadic rationals on a compact metric space $X$ by local homeomorphisms.
-We should also note that there is relatively little overlap of the results (with the exception of section~\ref{s:corresp}).
+We should also note that there is relatively little overlap of our results with \cite{DK:multivariate}.
 Because Davidson and Katsoulis deal with finitely many coordinates, they are able to obtain a number of dilation results.
 However the example of Parrott \cite{Parrott} of three commuting contractions which do not admit a unitary dilation illustrates the inherent difficulty of a general dilation theory in our setting.
 What we are able to achieve, is a dilation of the commuting contractions $\rho(S_s)\ (s \in \sS)$ to unitaries.

-\section{Background and notation}
+While there are a number of positive results in the literature, such as the dilation results for $n-$tuples of doubly commuting contractions, we are not aware that our dilation theory overlaps with other such results.

+Since this paper was written, we were given a preprint of Davidson, Fuller and Kakariadis (\cite {DFK}) in which they obtain another proof of our theorem~\ref{t:cstarenv}.

+\section{BACKGROUND AND NOTATION}

 \textbf{Standing Hypothesis} Throughout the paper, $ \sS$ will denote an abelian semigroup with cancellation, and identity element, denoted by $0$.
 The semigroup operation will be written as addition.
 The intersection of all abelian groups which contain $\sS$ will be written as $\sG = \sS - \sS.$